GiantRavens/markdown_forge/README.md

 2. Run `python tools/convert_IN_preprocess.py` to inspect file types, route EPUBs and PDFs through the matching conversion/cleanup flow, and populate publication workspaces.
 Generally, run either epub_to_markdown <target> or pdf_to_markdown <target>.
 Then run epub_markdown_cleanup <target md file> or pdf_markdown_cleanup <target md file> to clean up the generated Markdown as needed.
 You will very likely need to confirm the frontmatter manually, and do regex cleanup.
 3. Iterate on the generated Markdown within each publication directory until the content and metadata look correct.
-4. The intent is that the core .md files always stay and can be continually improved - and use the publishing tools  to generate EPUB/HTML versions -
+4. The intent is that the core .md files always stay and can be continually improved - and use the publishing tools to generate EPUB/HTML versions as needed.
-5. When happy with the results, typically the core .md file with all images in a peer images directory, a self-contained .html file, and a clean .epub version, you can run publication_cleanup to move the .md and exponents into the OUT folder for further archiving.
+5. When happy with the results each publication will have its own folder, within which are the core .md file, images in a  images directory, a self-contained .html file with embedded images (for single file viewing and discovery), and a clean .epub version.
+You can then run publication_cleanup to move the .md and exponents into the OUT folder for further archiving, data set collection, or reading.

 ## Tool highlights